 Measure type: Reflecting/averaging

-Regardless, it's a surprisingly slick meter.
-I was very surprised.
+This is the first of Weston's photographer's meters, it was introduced in 1932.
 It is very large (6½ inches long) and heavy—nearly 1lb.
 But it's got a heavy bakelite case, it has rounded ends and groves along the top and bottom so you can hold it like binoculars.

 There's a button on the right side, along the top, which sits right under the user's index finger, which is used for changing the scale sensitivity of the meter.
 The meter normally reads for bright light (0-1,300 foot-candles), but if you press the button, the scale is 0-130 foot-candles (low-light).
 My General Electric from this period requires you to put a metal mask over the cell to cut the light.